avp33/TOGHelper/README.md

 An example of using this command is 'tog.setup_buff_alerts 795575592501379073' where the number is the id of the channel on another serverthat you want to receive buff alerts from.

-To get the id of a channel, follow (these steps) [https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-].
+To get the id of a channel, follow [these steps](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).

 After that command is run, if you no longer want to receive forwarded messages, you can run 'tog.remove_buff_alerts 795575592501379073', where the only argument is the id of the channel that you want to stop receiving messages from.